evaghreins/Gustometer_Stress_BNST_DCM/README.md

   Demographic and behavioural summary measures

 - Gusto_ratings.prism
-  Stress, hunger and beverage ratings analysis and graphing
+  Stress, hunger and beverage ratings analysis and graphing.
+GraphPad PRISM files can be viewed for free using GraphPad Prism Viewer.

 ---